ignite/cli/docs/guide/interchange/01-design.md

 ---
 order: 1
+description: Learn about the interchain exchange module design.
 ---

 # App Design

-In this chapter you learn how the interchain exchange module is designed.
-The module has order books, buy- and sell orders.
-First, an order book for a pair of token has to be created.
+In this chapter, you learn how the interchain exchange module is designed.
+The module has order books, buy orders, and sell orders.
+First, create an order book for a pair of token.
 After an order book exists, you can create buy and sell orders for this pair of token.

 The module uses the Inter-Blockchain Communication protocol [IBC](https://github.com/cosmos/ics/blob/master/ibc/2_IBC_ARCHITECTURE.md).
 By using IBC, the module can create order books so that multiple blockchains can interact and exchange their tokens.

 You create an order book pair with a token from one blockchain and another token from another blockchain.
-The module you create in this tutorial is called the `dex` module.
+Call the module you create the `dex` module.

 Both blockchains require the `dex` module to be installed and running.

-When a user exchanges a token with the `dex`, you receive a `voucher` of that token on the other blockchain.
+When a user exchanges a token with the `dex` module, a `voucher` of that token is received on the other blockchain.
 This voucher is similar to how an `ibc-transfer` is constructed.
-Since a blockchain module does not have the rights to mint new token of a blockchain into existence, the token on the target chain is locked up and the buyer receives a `voucher` of that token.
+Since a blockchain module does not have the rights to mint new token of a blockchain into existence, the token on the target chain is locked up, and the buyer receives a `voucher` of that token.

 This process can be reversed when the `voucher` gets burned to unlock the original token.
 This exchange process is explained in more detail throughout the tutorial.

 ## Assumption of the Design

 An order book can be created for the exchange of any tokens between any pair of chains.

-The requirement is to have the `dex` module available.
-There can only be one order book for a pair of token at the same time.
+- The requirement is to have the `dex` module available.
+- There can only be one order book for a pair of token at the same time.

 <!-- There is no condition to check for open channels between two chains. -->